QuantEcon/lecture-source-py/source/rst/growth_in_dles.rst

 .. math:: d_t = U_dz_t

-The DLE class in Python maps this planning problem into a linear- quadratic dynamic programming problem and then solves it by using QuantEcon's LQ class
+The DLE class in Python maps this planning problem into a linear-quadratic dynamic programming problem and then solves it by using
+QuantEcon's LQ class

 (See Section 5.5 of Hansen & Sargent (2013) :cite:`HS2013` for a full